How To Build Drawers

 After you have clamped your pieces together, double-check that the pieces are square to each other before driving the screws.

-For this particular drawer, the long side pieces were lower than the other drawer parts to accomodate the drawer hardware.
+For this particular drawer, the long side pieces were lower than the other drawer parts to accommodate the drawer hardware.

 With the original drawer front attached to the new drawer box there are no visible pocket holes.